vanesascode/command-line-cheatsheet/README.md

 ### 🔷 To print the last lines (e.g. 5) of a file (e.g. "newfile.txt"):

-For Unix-like systems (Linux, macOS, BSD):
+In Unix-like systems (Linux, macOS, BSD):

 `tail -n 5 newfile.txt`